bploetz/versionist/README.markdown

     Accept: application/vnd.mycompany.com-v1,application/json
     GET /foos

-You configure the header to be inspected and the header value specifying the version in the configuration Hash sent to `api_version`.
+You configure the header to be inspected and the header value specifying the version in the configuration Hash passed to `api_version`.

 Examples: